 Like other relief printing methods, it is also a negative technique where the cuts that you make do not print.
 I always find that learning the basics is quite simple, but mastering the techniques and skills to create complex works can take time and practice.

-We love lino so much that we even write a book about it called Learning Linocut.
+I love lino so much that I even wrote a book about it called Learning Linocut.

 Thanks for reading!